MLL355 - International Litigation and Dispute Settlement

 Trimester 1: Burwood (Melbourne), Study tour (as part of the Moot competition)

-Study Tour: No set class schedule; team members will be required to meet regularly with each other and with the coordinator (as part of the Moot competition)
+Study Tour: This unit requires students to attend a supervised study tour to participate in an international moot competition.
+Team members will be required to meet regularly with each other and with the coordinator .

 Quota applies; Enrolment by application to the Unit Chair only.